teach-plt/www/notes/interpreter.md

 ### State threading behind the scenes

-E.g. in Java, we can use a environment `env` global to the interpreter and mutate it with update.
+E.g. in Java, we can use an environment `env` global to the interpreter and mutate it with update.
 ```
     eval(Exp e): Value